 Fr.
 Mark Goring, Companions of the Cross, Ottawa, Canada.

 We prefer music that is more modern, but that is our personal preference, rather than anything particularly liturgical.
 The Vatican is encouraging Gregorian music.

 The biggest reason we prefer the Ordinary form of the Mass, is that it was initiated by the Magisterium at Vatican II, and we think it is important to honour the authority of any Church Council.

 Regarding Communion on the hand, that was never the intention of the Novus Ordo, nor is it mentioned in Vatican II.
 That is an artifact of North American and European society, not the Novus Ordo.
 It is permitted to take communion on the hand but the Vatican II never recommended it.
-I take it on the tongue.
+We take it on the tongue.
 However, it is much more important that we have a clean heart than clean hands when taking the Eucharist.
 Jesus said that in his parable about ritual cleaning.
 (Mark 7:5)

 The greeting and hand shaking during communion was never meant to turn into a big party.
 Recently, the Vatican has given explicit instructions to priests not to leave the sanctuary during the handshakes and not let it be too long or energetic.
 But it is fitting to meet people, because the Eucharist is not only the transubstantiated Christ, but it is also the people of God, the body of Christ.

 In his Christmas address, 2005 at the Vatican, Pope Benedict articulated his position on the New Mass, and the Extraordinary Form of the Mass.
 Here are some excerpts:

 The problems in its [Vatican II] implementation arose from the fact that two contrary hermeneutics came face to face and quarrelled with each other.
 One caused confusion, the other, silently but more and more visibly, bore and is bearing fruit...
 On the one hand, there is an interpretation that I would call "a hermeneutic of discontinuity and rupture" ...
 On the other, there is the "hermeneutic of reform"